State Machine Fundamentals

 6. log("sandwich entered");

-You can play with an actual example here (requires a desktop).
-Note that the simulator behaves correctly, but has some diagram rendering limitations.
+🕹️ You can play with an actual example here (requires a desktop).

 DO Events Are Special